-Click to Enlarge The Exulus SLMs (excluding the highpower SLMs) are provided with a magnetic envery when the SLM is in magnetic cover; when the SLM is in use, the cover can be attached to the designated area on the housing (sides for the HD1 and 4K1 models and back highly stable with minimal fluctuations and minimal crosstalk with adjacent pixels.
-For maximum phase shift values, refer to the table to the upper right.
+Click to Enlarge

+The Exulus SLMs (excluding the highpower SLMs) are provided with a

+magnetic cover; when the SLM is in

+use, the cover can be attached to the

+designated area on the housing (sides

+for the HD1 models and back for the

-Click to Enlarge Each Exulus SLM features multiple 8-32 (M4) taps for post mounting.
+Each Exulus SLM features multiple 8-32 (M4) taps for post mounting.
 For a list of items used in this setup, see the App Note tab.